Jaranda2222/Socioceconomic-Study-Chicago/README.md

 # Socioceconomic-Study-Chicago
-An analysis on crime in chicago and socioeconomic status in the various zip codes.
+An analysis on crime in Chicago and socioeconomic status in the various zip codes.
+This report looks to analyze crime statistics taken from the City of Chicago Data Portal as well as Socioeconomic data from the 2010 census.
+The goal of the report is to analyze crime trends in the city of Chicago in comparison to community areas; as well as to compare crime with socioeconomic data.
+A correlation was ran between socioeconomic indicators and crime.
+This allowed for us to run a k-Nearest Neighbor (KNN) algorithm in order to pinpoint similar neighborhoods and their trends.
+The main objectives to be accomplished through this analysis is to have a standardize method supported by machine learning to measure socioeconomic improvements in different zip codes throughout the city.